13thdemarch/g7-7588-hackintosh/README.md

 * For ALC256 on this G7, I use `layout-id = <0E000000>`, it means `14`.
 * Without any modifications, the headphone jack is buggy.
 External microphones aren't detected and the audio output may randomly stop working or start making weird noises.
-* Start from Oct 2021 update, I changed to use **ALCPlugFix-Swift** method, instead of old method `ComboJack`.
+* Start from Oct 2021 update, I changed to **ALCPlugFix-Swift** method, instead of old method `ComboJack`.
 It gives better sound experience and performance when using the headset/headphone.
 Thanks to [Juan-VC](https://github.com/Juan-VC/Hackintosh-macOS-Dell-G7-7588/blob/main/codec_dump.txt) about his ALC256 codec_dump and [black-dragon74](https://github.com/black-dragon74/ALCPlugFix-Swift) about his ALCPlugFix-Swift method.
 To permanently fix this issue, please go to [Post-Install](https://github.com/aksm-unmei/Dell-Inspiron-G7-7588-Hackintosh/tree/main#post-installation) for more information.

   #### Fix audio broken after rebooting from Windows into macOS
   * DeviceProperties/Add/PciRoot(0x0)/Pci(0x1F,0x3)